NicJr1110/team-up-fe/README.md

 # Team Up Front End

 This my final Project set by the DevelopMe BootCamp.
 I have been tasked with creating a team selector application.
-This repo contains the front end work which will me done using mainly React and Redux, I will be looking to use Sass for the Css styling.
+This repo contains the front end work which will me done using mainly React and Redux, I will be looking to use SASS for the CSS styling.

+## Platforms

+This app has been created to be predominanlty used on mobile be will respond to screen size.
+The App has been tested on the following devices
+ - iPhone X
+ - iPad
+ - iPad Pro
+ - iPhone 6/7/8 + Plus varieties

+ It is not supported with the iPhone 5 SE.

 # Deployment Date
 3rd Jan
+5th Jan - Updates including Mobile Responsive FIX & Delete player names

 ---

+# Component Library
+## Components
+1. Button
+2. Counter
+3. Input Player Field
+4. Player List Table
+5. Landing Page
+6. Team Cards Carousel - bootstrap used

+# Deployment

+Run `npm run deploy` in terminal

+# Colour Scheme
+Can be found in the variable.scss file.
+See Comments in file for help in choices light or dark.

+# React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts